-Our board of directors has fixed September 21, 2010 as the record date for determining the shareholders entitled to receive notice of and to vote at the annual meeting.
+Our board of directors has fixed November 11, 2011 as the record date for determining the shareholders entitled to receive notice of and to vote at the annual meeting.
 Only shareholders of record at the close of business on that date may vote at the meeting or any adjournment or postponement thereof.

-By Order of the Board of Directors

-San Diego, California October 1, 2010 /s/ Carrie E. Carlander
+South Jordan, Utah December 1, 2011 By Order of the Board of Directors /s/ Carrie E. McQueen Carrie E. McQueen Chief Financial Officer, Secretary and Treasurer

-Carrie E. Carlander

-Chief Financial Officer, Secretary and Treasurer

 You are cordially invited to attend the meeting in person.
 Whether or not you expect to attend the meeting, please complete, date, sign and return the enclosed proxy as promptly as possible in order to ensure your representation at the meeting.
 A return envelope (which is postage prepaid if mailed in the United States) is enclosed for your convenience.
 Even if you have voted by proxy, you may still vote in person if you attend the meeting.
-Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.
+Please note, however, that if your shares of record are held by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE SHAREHOLDER MEETING TO BE HELD ON NOVEMBER 19, 2010: This notice, the accompanying proxy statement, and annual report to stockholders are available at http://www.lifevantage.com/investor-sec.aspx
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE SHAREHOLDER MEETING TO BE HELD ON JANUARY 10, 2012: This notice, the accompanying proxy statement, and annual report to shareholders are available at https://investor.lifevantage.com/sec.cfm.